Dr. Zero: Self-Evolving Search Agents without Training Data: Related Work

 \subsection{Search-Augmented LLMs}

 Search and retrieval augmentation can improve language modeling by integrating external knowledge~\citep{lewis2020retrieval, guu2020retrieval}.
 Furthermore, iteratively retrieving relevant documents can substantially enhance LLM performance on complex questions~\citep{yoran2023making, yue2024inference, wang2025archrag}.
 A notable example is IRCoT, where \citet{trivedi2023interleaving} exploit multi-step retrieval to optimize answer accuracy on knowledge-intensive tasks.
 In agentic LLMs, search engines can be incorporated as optional tools to enable adaptive retrieval and reasoning, leading to enhanced multi-hop reasoning performance~\citep{jin2025search, zheng2025deepresearcher, zhang2025web}.
 Nevertheless, existing methods primarily focus on supervised, verifiable settings and rely on extensive human queries and annotations for training.
 Concurrent with our work, \citet{lu2025search} propose using self-play to improve search-augmented LLMs.
 However, their method still depends on ground truth labels and numerous human-written examples.
-In contrast, we target a strict \emph{data-free} setting, relying exclusively on external search engines to facilitate self-improvement.
+In contrast, we use no curated QA training data and rely on external search as the knowledge environment for self-improvement.